ysoftman/ysoftman/README.md

 # sentimental progrmmmer~ 🤔

-"Not Everything Does, Not Everythin Has To."  - Ancient One
+"Not Everything Does, Not Everything Has To."  - Ancient One

 <!--
 **ysoftman/ysoftman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.